Bin Weevils: Merchandise

 Bin Weevils signed a licensing agreement to launch a game-based merchandise range with the toy manufacturer Character Options.
-The merchandise consisted a collection of books, trading card games, clothing sets, backpacks, and eventually toys and figures which launched in October 2012.
+The merchandise consisted of a trading card game, books, clothing sets, backpacks, figurines, and toys which launched in October 2012.

-A Bin Weevils Magazine launched in January 2012 featuring characters, fact files, puzzles, guides, stories, comics and mysteries inspired by the online world.
+In January 2012, it was announced that Bin Weevils would be releasing a magazine based on the game, which would be published by Egmont Publishing Group.
+The magazine featured offers of free in-game rewards, competitions of "Best Nest" hosted by Glamm, and "Great Gardens" hosted by Mudd.
+The magazine would be advertised across CITV and Nickelodeon.
+Bin Weevils co-founder, Amelia Johnson, was quoted as saying, "Our loyal BinWeevils.com fan base of over 2 million kids is looking to interact with their favorite characters, games, puzzles on a daily basis across a wide range of mediums.
+Our exciting partnership with Egmont and the launch of the BinWeevils.com monthly magazine allows them to connect with the brand in yet another compelling and enriching entertainment format."

-Bin Weevils partnered with Sony in December 2012, releasing a music album entitled 'Bin Tunes'.
-A competition, in collaboration with Aardman Animations, was held and four children were chosen to produce a music video for the song 'So Much Better With Two', which featured on the Bin Tunes album.
-The album was launched on 29 July 2013 with a track list of 12 children's songs.
+Bin Weevils partnered with Sony in December 2012, releasing a music album entitled "Bin Tunes".
+A competition, in collaboration with Aardman Animations, was held, and four children were chosen to produce a music video for the song "So Much Better With Two", which featured on the Bin Tunes album.
+The album was launched on 29 July 2013 with a track-list of 12 children's songs.
 In November 2013, Bin Weevils partnered with WellChild to help raise money for sick children in the United Kingdom.
-Users could buy a Bin Weevils T-shirt and choose the design they wanted on their clothes, and 20 percent of every sale would go to WellChild.
+Users could buy a Bin Weevils T-shirt and choose the design they wanted on their clothes, with 20 percent of every sale going to WellChild.

 Bin Bots

 Bin Weevils launched collectable creatures known as Bin Bots in October 2012.
 Each Bin Bot had its own unique name, personality, backstory and character.
 Bin Bot collectable figures launched in UK supermarkets with codes to unlock virtual goods online.
-By reaching high levels on the mobile app Tink's Blocks exclusive Bin Bots were earned.
+By reaching high levels on the mobile app Tink's Blocks, exclusive Bin Bots were earned.
 Bin Bots were housed in a player's Bin Bot Portal.
 Certain Bin Bots could be placed in a microscopic world with zoom in features.
-Players could obtain a mystery Bin Bot online at the Claw Machine and mix potion bottle combinations together daily at the Bin Bot Maker to obtain the Bin Bot creatures.
+Players could obtain a mystery Bin Bot online at the Claw Machine and mix potion bottle combinations together at the Bin Bot Maker to obtain the Bin Bot creatures.
 Both machines were invented by the scientist Lab and were located online outside his laboratory.
 Members could swap microscopic Bin Bots with other players in the Bin Bot Portal to complete their collections.